Jacques Tati: Film Tati No. 4 (The Illusionist)

 Catalogued in the CNC (Centre National de la Cinématographie) archives under the title 'Film Tati Nº 4', and written in the late 1950s, the treatment was to have been the follow-up to Mon Oncle.
 It tells the bittersweet tale of a modestly talented magician – referred to only as the Illusionist – who, during a tour of decaying music halls in Eastern Europe, protectively takes an impoverished young woman under his wing.

 The semi-autobiographical script that Tati wrote in 1956 was released internationally as an animated film, The Illusionist, in 2010.
 Directed by Sylvain Chomet, the main character is an animated caricature of Tati himself.

 Controversy dogged the release of Chomet's version of The Illusionist, with The Guardian reporting:

 In 2000, the screenplay was handed over to Chomet by Tati's daughter, Sophie, two years before her death.
 Now, however, the family of Tati's illegitimate and estranged eldest child, Helga Marie-Jeanne Schiel, who lives in the north-east of England, are calling for the French director to give her credit as the true inspiration for the film.
 The script of L'illusionniste, they say, was Tati's response to the shame of having abandoned his first child [Schiel] and it remains the only public recognition of her existence.
 They accuse Chomet of attempting to airbrush out their painful family legacy again.

 Tati's grandson, Richard Tatischeff Schiel McDonald, wrote a long letter to film critic Roger Ebert in 2010, openly criticising the production's interpretation of Tati's intent for the script and explaining the family's understanding of its origins with respect to Tati having abandoned Schiel.

+Production companies

+Tati's first three films were made through the production company he co-founded with Fred Orain, Cady Films.
+After a dispute between the two men following Monsieur Hulot's Holiday, Tati created his own production company, Specta Films (sometimes misspelt as "Spectra"), in 1956, while he was making Mon oncle.
+It was through Specta Films that he made Playtime.
+However, after the commercial failure of Playtime, Specta Films was placed into administration, with an auction of all film rights held by the company.

+Tati later created a new production company, CEPEC.
+The rights to Tati's films were consolidated, and a new company called Specta Films CEPEC was registered in 1978.